gregsaun/prusa_i3_bear_upgrade/README.md

 Josef PRŮŠA has created numerous of incredible 3D printers and its Prusa i3 MK2/MK2s/MK2.5 is capable of very impressive print quality for a very low price.
 A huge thanks to him and all its team!

 Unfortunately, the frame is the weakest point of the machine.
-It is very difficult to square, it is not rigid enough on the Z axis and finaly the frame might move a bit when you do some maintenance.
+It is very difficult to square, it is not rigid enough on the Z axis and finally the frame might move a bit when you do some maintenance.
 A very good project has solved those problems by using 3030 extrusion aluminum : Prusa 3030 Haribo Edition.

 ## So why another conversion build?